 It is a kind of epilogue that leads pilgrims to extend their journey to what was believed to be the westernmost part of Europe, what the ancients considered the End of the World or the Finis Terrae.

 The Road to Fisterra and Muxía is a millenary route that dates back to prehistoric civilizations, which continued with the Celts and was assimilated by Christianity.
 It is born from the tradition of walking towards the west, following the movement of the sun, to discover the limits of the known world.
 Fisterra is one of those magical spots where the sun is engulfed by the ocean, creating a very magical atmosphere, full of spirituality, that many pilgrims want to experience every year.

 The Codex Calixtinus explains how the disciples of the Apostle travelled to Dugium, the current Fisterra, looking for an authorisation from the Romans to bury the Saint in Compostela.
 Already in the 9th century, when the remains were discovered, many pilgrims continued walking until the Costa da Morte or Death Coast.

-In Muxía, the Church of A Virxe da Barca merges with the rocks and the sea.
+Muxía is the other goal of this Camino that begins in Santiago.
+The Church of A Virxe da Barca merges with the rocks and the sea.
 Legend has it that the Virgin Mary arrived there on a stone ship to encourage the Apostle during his mission.